CrystallyRains/terraweek-2026/Day-3/README.md

 ---

-# 🔗 Understanding Resource Dependencies
+# Understanding Resource Dependencies

 One of the concepts that stood out to me today was how Terraform figures out the order in which resources should be created.

-Imagine you're building a house.

-You can't build the roof before the walls.
+Imagine you're building a house...but you can't build the roof before the walls.

 Similarly, in cloud infrastructure, some resources depend on others.
 For example, an EC2 instance may need a Security Group before it can be launched.
 Instead of asking us to manually define the order, Terraform builds something called a **dependency graph**.

 This graph helps Terraform understand which resources depend on others and determines the correct creation order automatically.